Horgix/packer-builder-defaultconf/README.md

 Problem:

-The `config.Decode()` initializes a totally new config and assign it, overriding pre-set values.
+The `config.Decode()` initializes a totally new config and assigns it, overriding pre-set values.
 This is demonstrated in the `defaultconf_preset`
 directory: